reneryu5/react-jobs/README.md

 ## Usage

-This project uses JSON-Server for a mock backend.
+This project uses JSON-Server for a mock backend, Tailwind CSS and React.js on vite

 ### Install Dependencies